The Pentagon's 2nd in command was not informed of defense secretary's hospitalization

 The Pentagon and Austin have not specified the nature of his medical procedure.

 The defense secretary resumed his full duties on Friday.
-In the intervening days, Hicks "was prepared to act for and exercise the powers of the Secretary, if required," Pentagon Press Secretary Maj.
-Gen. Pat Ryder said in a statement on Friday.
+In the intervening days, Hicks "was prepared to act for and exercise the powers of the Secretary, if required," Ryder said in a statement on Friday.

 NPR has confirmed that the Pentagon did not inform the White House about Austin's hospitalization until Thursday, which was first reported by Politico.